UMAprotocol/docs/docs/uma-tokenholders/uma-holders.md

 Owners of UMA tokens have 2 categories of responsibilities:

 1. Voting on price requests from financial contracts using the DVM
-2. Governing the UMA ecosystem by voting on parameter changes and approving system upgrades
+2. Governing the UMA ecosystem by voting on parameter changes and approving system upgrades.
+System upgrades can include supporting new price identifiers or collateral types.

 UMA tokenholders can use the [Voter dApp](https://vote.umaproject.org/) to vote on price requests.
 A tutorial on how to vote on price requests from the Voting dApp is [here](uma-tokenholders/voter-dApp.md).